sakydev/briskLimbs/README.md

-# briskLimbs
+# briskLimbs (Stable Release: 15th March)
-A video sharing software created with both webmasters and developers in mind
+A video sharing software created with both webmasters and developers in mind.

 ## Table of contents